dragoonreign/MangaAppReplica_iOS15/README.md

 <h1> Credit </h1>

-I do not own any flag images.
+I do not own any of the placeholder flag images, and I have borrowed these image from below url link.

 Images URL: https://github.com/twostraws/HackingWithSwift/tree/main/SwiftUI/project2-files